Iglesia de Nuestra Señora de Lourdes

 The Church of Our Lady of Lourdes (Iglesia de Nuestra Señora de Lourdes) is a Roman Catholic parish church located in the neighbourhood of Malvín, Montevideo, Uruguay.

 The parish was established on 4 February 1934 by Archbishop Juan Francisco Aragone.
 The temple is dedicated to Our Lady of Lourdes.

 There was a project in the 1960s to build a bigger, modern church in this place.
 Eladio Dieste designed the reinforced ceramic building, but only the apse was built.
-Curiously, the project was built instead in Spain: the parish church of San Juan de Ávila, Alcalá de Henares.
+The project was built instead in Spain: the parish church of San Juan de Ávila, Alcalá de Henares.